django-cms/django-cms-mgmt/work contribution/work groups.md

 ## Join a workgroup

-1. Check out the [workgroup list](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0) and choose a topic you want to work on
+1. Check out the [workgroup list](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0) and choose a topic you want to work on.
 2. Add your name to the contributor column.
 3. Contact Nicolai via Email (nicolai@django-cms.org), our Community Manager and he will guide you through the next steps.

 ## Create a workgroup

 1. Have an idea for a workgroup, or a suggestion for an improvement or new feature that you want to work on with others.
 2. Contact Nicolai via Email (nicolai@django-cms.org) and report your interest in starting a workgroup.
 3. Make sure to deliver the following information:

 - Title of the workgroup